The topic you requested could not be found.

 Non-Anesthetic (Wellness) Flow

-What To Do During Your Day » Step 4B: Wellness Flow » Non-Anesthetic (Wellness) Flow
+What To Do During Your Day » Step 4B: Wellness Flow (Daily Task) » Non-Anesthetic (Wellness) Flow

 The main difference here will be differentiating between anesthetic and non-anesthetic appointments.
 To set up Patient Flow with wellness, go to Settings > Wellness Settings.
 You will see a list of types of wellness appointments, and you can tag them as anesthetic,…